 Leave room to adapt and evolve.
-Some people launch with a hardcore business plan and immediately invest in all the infrastructure they think they will need.
+Some people launch with a hard-core business plan and immediately invest in all the infrastructure they think they will need.
 As an entrepreneur, your direction will likely deviate as you begin hearing from your customers and identifying your strengths, as well as your limits.
 Listening to my customers offered an organic path toward growth and improvement—one I couldn’t have devised myself in a formal business plan.

 Your community is your launchpad.
 Being present and attentive with customers, market organizers, fellow makers, local shop owners, and social media followers is how Schmidt’s initially took off.
 My community supported me with feedback and opportunities, which turned into my foundation for growth.